foxBMS/foxbms-2/docs/hardware/master/ti-tms570lc4357-vx.x.x/ti-tms570lc4357-changelog.rst

 - changed value of all I2C pull-up resistors from 5.1 |kOhm| to 2.49 |kOhm|
 - removed buck-boost converter IC from "default" component variant due to availability issues
-- removed Ethernet phy IC from "default" component variant due to availability issues
+- removed Ethernet PHY IC from "default" component variant due to availability issues
 - finalized PCB layout
 - added mechanical dimensions to draftman document